Impacts on human health

 In a more recent example, the Murray-Darling Basin, known as the breadbasket of Australia, has just experienced its worst two year drought on record, prompting Credit Suisse to warn investors that “whole swathes of what has been the food bowl of Australia is at risk”.
 Rice outputs slumped by 90% and grain harvests in New South Wales were 60% below their ten year average.
 Many dairy farms went out of business entirely with a third closing in just 6 years.
 Abstraction of water from rivers for irrigation exacerbated the low water levels and led to over one million fish dying in mass kills.
 According to a report by the Interim Inspector General of the Murray-Darling Basin Water Resource: “The past two decades or so have seen a marked change in the volume of water available in the system.
 Analysis shows that the median annual inflow over the past 20 years is approximately half that of the preceding century.
 More significantly, the frequency of drier years is also much greater”.
 Another report by the Australian Bureau for agriculture found that this change in climate has led cropping farmers to see their annual farm profits fall by 35%.

 Another dramatic impact of climate change on food availability is demonstrated by the recent plagues of locusts that wreaked havoc across the Horn of Africa and the Middle East and into East Asia, destroying hundreds of kilometers of crops.
 The UN warned that “25 million people in the East Africa region will face acute food insecurity in the latter half of the year.”
-It was the largest such outbreak in at least 70 years, and it followed a prolonged period of exponential rainfall: from October to mid November 2019, the region saw 300% of its average rainfall.
+It was the largest such outbreak in at least 70 years, and it followed a prolonged period of exceptional rainfall: from October to mid November 2019, the region saw 300% of its average rainfall.
 This is connected to the Indian Dipole being in a ‘positive phase’, which, according to a new paper, is becoming more frequent as the climate warms.
 This led researchers at the Food and Agriculture Organisation of the United Nations (FAO) to warn that “if this trend of increased frequency of cyclones in [the] Indian Ocean continues, then certainly, that’s going to translate to an increase in locust swarms in the Horn of Africa”.

 Even in the UK heavy rainfall and floods in the north of England in 2019 caused widespread damage to winter vegetables such as potatoes, cauliflowers and cabbages.
 Some wholesalers have said that the supply of some domestically grown vegetables, such as Savoy cabbage, are already tightening, whilst the price for potatoes in the UK was already about 8% higher in the first week of November 2019 than in the previous month, and conditions for growers remained difficult in the early part of 2020.
 In August 2020, the National Farmers’ Union announced that the UK was facing the worst wheat harvest since the 1980s due to consecutive seasons of extreme weather – with yields likely to be down by up to 40%.
 As a result, some millers have already increased the price of flour by 10%.